andrelandgraf/andrelandgraf/contents/articles/2022-07-16_why_remix_is_not_a_react_framework_but_a_full_stack_web_framework.md

 easiest way to deploy a simple REST API to the edge.
 Speaking of the edge, I believe the edge is one of the areas where Remix is currently accelerating a trend by making it so accessible.

-{% statement %} Remix's ability to run anywhere adds to its flexibility.
-Remix's adapters let you choose a platform and environment based on your own requirements. {% /statement %}
+{% statement %}Remix's ability to run anywhere adds to its flexibility.
+Remix's adapters let you choose a platform and environment based on your own requirements.{% /statement %}

 ### API-first